CodyCMartin/Project-Tracker/README.md

 # Future Features

-  - Users able to collaberate with one another and update their project from their home screen
+  - Users able to collaborate with one another and update their project from their home screen
   - Time tracking for better billing
   - Users ability to click and drag project cards to sort priority

 ### Tech

-This site was built using the follwoing technologies:
+This site was built using the following technologies:

 * HTML
 * CSS